xGabrielR/Olist-Churn/README.md

 - Total of LTV: $487,035.81
 - Total Gift to Spend to Retain all: $25,550.00

-Scored Only Business Metrics:
+Scored Only Probability - Business Metrics:
 - Total Retained LTV: $295,666.82
-- Total Spended in Gifts: 5000
+- Total Spended in Gifts: $5,000
-- Total Retained Sellers: 56 (20.90% of Sellers)
+- Total Retained Sellers: 56 (20.90% of Sellers).

-Optimal Solution Business Metrics:
+Optimal Solution with LTV Forecast - Business Metrics:
 - Total Retained LTV: $462,048.67
-- Total Spended in Gifts: 5000
+- Total Spended in Gifts: $5,000
-- Total Retained Sellers: 90 (33.58% of Sellers)
+- Total Retained Sellers: 90 (33.58% of Sellers).

 ## 6.0.
 Next Steps

 ---

+Data Science:

 1. My deploy is a very simple Pipeline with fitted Logistic Regression, is possible to try Mlflow for deploy.
 2. Explore more the validated hypothesis.
 3. Explore new Features.
 4. Create a churn dashboard with Metabase.

+Data Engineer:

+1. Reduce processing time in EMR to create Iceberg tables using "Iceberg Change Data Feed" available on V2 tables, instead of a Full Load.
+2. Main focus after Iceberg V2 tables is to reduce EC2, Athena and EMR costs, is possible to use AWS Kubernetes (EKS) with Spark On k8s, Trino instead of Athena for Query Layer, Metabase on K8s, Airflow on K8s and Mlflow on K8s, with EKS i remove price of EC2, Athena and EMR and pay only EKS with ALL Stack on K8s.